-|Highly available||Supports critical storage features like mirroring, arbiter volumes, and stretched clusters for high availability and protection of persistent container-based data.|
+|High availability||Supports critical storage features like mirroring, arbiter volumes, and stretched clusters for high availability and protection of persistent container-based data.|

-|Multiprotocol||Supports multiple workloads backed by block, file, and/ or object storage.
-Multiprotocol support enables the use of OpenShift Container Storage for storage of Red Hat OpenShift metrics, logging, registry, as well as container application data in the environment.|
+|Multiprotocol support||Supports multiple workloads backed by block, file, and object storage.
+Multiprotocol support enables the use of OpenShift Container Storage for storage of Red Hat OpenShift metrics, logging, and registry, as well as container application data in the environment.|

-|Portable||Deploys on bare metal, virtual machines, containers, or in the public cloud.
-The experience managing storage for a containerized environment remains the same regardless of where it is deployed.
+|Portability||Deploys on bare metal, virtual machines, containers, or in the public cloud.
+The storage management experience for a containerized environment remains the same regardless of where it is deployed.
 OpenShift Container Storage can run anywhere OpenShift Container Platform is deployed.|

-|Red Hat OpenShift integration||Installs with Red Hat OpenShift (via Red Hat Ansible®) and is developed, qualified, tested, and versioned coincident with OpenShift Container Platform releases.|
+|Red Hat OpenShift integration||Installs with Red Hat OpenShift (via Red Hat Ansible® Automation Platform) and is developed, qualified, tested, and versioned coincident with OpenShift Container Platform releases.|

-|Highly scalable||Supports up to 1,000 persistent volumes (PVs) per OpenShift Container Storage cluster.|
+|High scalability||Supports up to 2,000 persistent volumes (PVs) per OpenShift Container Storage cluster.|

-|Single vendor support model||Support for the entire container-based environment— containers, orchestration, and storage— with a single vendor (Red Hat).|
+|Single-vendor support model||Provides support for the entire container-based environment — with a single vendor (Red Hat).|